 Despite having more power, the similar engine in the 430i doesn't come with significantly higher running costs, returning around 42mpg.
 When the flagship M440i version arrives, it's likely to be very costly to run.

 Unlike some manufacturers, BMW is sticking with diesel engines, and its 420d model should suit plenty of high-mileage drivers.
 Fitted with mild-hybrid hardware that recoups energy under deceleration, it returns up to 61.4mpg depending on the trim level, with CO2 emissions from 121g/km.
 A four-wheel drive xDrive option is also offered, dropping fuel economy by around 5mpg.
-A high-performance M440d xDrive is also due in 2021.
+A high-performance M440d xDrive is also due.

 Even the basic 4 Series coupe is a quick, desirable car, so the cost of insurance isn't to be sniffed at.
 The 420i M Sport starts in group 30 out of 50, while the 430i M Sport Pro Edition is in group 35.
 Meanwhile, the entry-level diesel 420d M Sport is in group 32.